izcm/dmrkt-demo/README.md

 # d | mrkt playground

-On my journey to learn web3, having written and tested some contracts, I wanted to make a realistic marketplace demo.
+After having written and tested some contracts, I wanted to make a realistic marketplace demo.

 The first obstacle was how to populate the demo with data, as it wasn't as straightforward as seeding a regular DB.

-While learning foundry scripting, I realized I could control the economy 😈 — locally.
+While learning Foundry scripting, I realized I could control the economy 😈 locally by seeding the fork itself.
-So instead of seeding data, I simulated it.

-The Foundry pipeline is the heart of the demo, and probably the most interesting part if you're into web3 infra.
+The Foundry pipeline is the heart of this demo, and probably the most interesting part if you're into web3 infra.

 **Contents** — [How it works](#how-it-works) · [Getting started](#getting-started) · [Reset](#reset) · [Troubleshooting](#troubleshooting) · [What to improve](#what-to-improve)